Issues in Ethics: Public Announcements and Public Statements

 Generally, individuals may use as a guide the type of announcement customarily used by other professionals in their local communities.
 Professional announcements normally include the following:

-• Identification, using appropriate titles.
-"Speech-language pathologist" and "audiologist" are the official titles of professionals in the field of communication disorders.
+• Identification—using appropriate titles.
+"Audiologist" and "speech-language pathologist (SLP)" are the official titles of professionals in the discipline of communication sciences and disorders (CSD).

-• Fees, listing fixed prices or a stated range of prices for specified professional services.
+• Fees—including fixed prices or a stated range of prices for specified professional services.
 When additional charges may be incurred for an integral part of the overall service, these additional fees should be stated.

-• Location, hours, and contact information such as telephone number, e-mail address, or URL for websites.
+• Location, hours, and contact information—including telephone number, email address, or the URL for relevant websites.

-In making information available to the public in print or electronically, to include social media and blogs, individuals are responsible for fairly and accurately representing their services and the professions; the public must be adequately informed and not misled about the practitioner's areas of competence or the services they provide.
-It is thus appropriate to list items such as certification, licensure, honorary awards, and accreditation of a graduate academic program by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), but not to describe any particular expertise that supposedly results from any of those matters.
+In making information available to the public in print or electronically, which includes social media and blogs, individuals are responsible for fairly and accurately representing their services and the professions; the public must be adequately informed and not misled about the practitioner’s areas of competence or the services that they provide.
+It is appropriate to list items such as certification, licensure, honorary awards, and accreditation of a graduate academic program by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).

 Additionally, individuals should